Visa Traveler

 When you arrive at the immigration counter, present your passport, boarding pass and SATA Visa on Arrival fee receipt.

-You may be asked a few questions such as how long you will stay in UAE, is it your first time in UAE, what do you plan to do in the UAE, etc.
+You may be asked a few questions, such as how long you will stay in the UAE, whether it is your first time in the UAE, what you plan to do in the UAE, etc.

 Answer the questions, move over to the camera area when asked, take your passport and exit the immigration area.